Quantum Mpemba Effect in Non-Equilibrium Quantum Thermometry: Results

 Here $\rho^\star$ is the optimal state maximizing (\ref{eq:max-problem}), $g :=\left|\partial_\omega \log\left[e^{\omega\beta}\Gamma_\beta(\omega)\right]\right|_{\omega = \omega_{\rm opt}}$, and $M>0$ is a dimension-independent constant.
 For $d=2$, $\delta = 0$. \end{theorem}

 \Cref{thm:prob-of-exceeding} indicates that the optimal initial state for thermometry exhibits QMpE with probability $1-\exp(-\Omega(d))$ when compared to a random reference state, which is reminiscent of the quantum strong Mpemba effect \cite{zhang2025ObservationQuantumStrongMpembaEffect,furtado2025EnhancedQuantumMpembaEffectSqueezedThermal} where a state thermalizes faster than all other initial states.
+It also reveals a non-typicality of the initial state in quantum information processing tasks, standing in contrast to the typicality phenomenon where relaxation dynamics become nearly initial-state-independent as system size increases \cite{bao2026InitialStateTypicalityQuantumRelaxation}.
 A schematic illustration is provided in \cref{fig:traj-illustration}.
 The shaded ribbons representing the $\beta$-family trajectories of $\{\mathcal{L}_{\beta'}\}_{\beta' \in [\beta-\delta\beta,\beta+\delta\beta]}$ {gradually expand} throughout the entire evolution.
 Although they eventually converge to the same family of thermal states, given a finite interrogation time, the trajectories associated with $\rho^*$ expand more than those of $\rho^{\mathrm{ref}}$, yielding {enhanced} thermometric sensitivity.
 Moreover, despite being initially farther from $\tau_\beta$ than the reference state, {$\rho^\star$ reaches} the vicinity of thermal equilibrium more rapidly, thereby illustrating the quantum Mpemba effect in an operational thermometric setting.

 There are two important remarks regarding the theorem.
 First, the conclusion holds for any fixed $\alpha$, including $\alpha = 1$ (i.e., when the initial state is a Haar random pure state).
 The bound is non-trivial whenever the bracketed term in the exponent is positive.
 In particular, this holds for $\alpha=\Omega(\varepsilon)$ when $g=O(1)$.
 Second, the time at which the exceeding occurs is not specified; it could, in principle, be any finite time within the interval $[0,\infty)$.
 In particular, if the exceeding occurs at $t=0$, it signifies that the optimal state for thermometry is already closer to the thermal state than a typical random state at the initial time—a scenario we include as a trivial case.
 This trivial case can be excluded by choosing a smaller $\alpha$ so that $\rho^{\mathrm{ref}}$ is initially closer to $\tau_\beta$ than $\rho^\star$.